waku-org/specs/standards/application/segmentation.md

 - Compute a 32-byte `entire_message_hash = Keccak256(original_payload)`.
 - Split the payload into one or more **data segments**, each of size up to `segmentSize` bytes.
-- Optionally generate **parity segments** using Reed–Solomon erasure coding, at a fixed parity rate of 12.5%.
+- Optionally generate **parity segments** using Reed–Solomon erasure coding, at the predefined parity rate.
   Implementations **MUST NOT** produce more than 256 total segments (data + parity).
 - Encode each segment as a `SegmentMessageProto` with:
   - The `entire_message_hash`